FAQ, the Royal Swedish Academy of Sciences’ scholarships

 If you defend your doctoral thesis before a decision is made, which can happen between 2-3 months after the final application deadline, you can apply for a postdoctoral project.

-Do you award scholarships aimed at completing a doctoral education?
+Do you award scholarships and research grants aimed at completing a doctoral education?

 Yes, you can apply to complete your doctoral education.